malloydata/malloy/README.md

 4. **Open the samples folder in VS Code**.
 In VS Code, go to File > **Open Folder**... select samples/duckdb > Open.
 DuckDB is built into the extension so you're ready to run these.

 5. **Start with `1_airports.malloy` in the FAA dataset**.
 This is a sub-sample of the NTSB Flights dataset.
-Click the word "Preview" to run a `SELECT *`, and click the word "Run" above any query object to run it (see gif below for example).
+In the editor pane, above `source: airports`, click the word "Preview" to run a `SELECT *`, and click the word "Run" above any query object to run it (see gif below for example).

 ![show_run](https://user-images.githubusercontent.com/1093458/182458787-ca228186-c954-4a07-b298-f92dbf91e48d.gif)